burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 > ### Semantic Analysis
 > Some rules of the language can not be expressed only by using Grammar.
 Examples: Multiple declarations of a variable in one scope, usage of not yet declared variables, access to a plain C array via an index that is out of range, etc. For handling that analysis, the Semantic analyzer inside the compiler is used.
 >
-> ### Code Emitting and Optimization
+> ### Code Optimization
 >
 > At that moment, we constructed AST for a program and augmented it with information from the semantic analysis stage.
-At that moment, we can traverse AST and emit code.
+At that moment, we can traverse AST and translate that code into more low-level construction expressed as Assembly Language or Intermediate Representation (IR).
+But before that stage, there is a stage of code Optimization.
+> Some optimization technics are brilliant innovations for people working under compilers.
+Compilers' innovations that mainly bring considerable speedup are exploited in that stage.
+Typically compilers perform a sequence of transformation passes.
+Each transformation pass analyzes and edits the code to optimize performance.
+A transformation pass might run multiple times.
+Keys run in a predetermined order that usually seems to work well.
 >
-> How exactly emit code is under the decision of the compiler.
-Some optimization technics are brilliant engineering of people who are working under compilers.
-And honestly to state that hear is in fact the main thing of compilers.
-Compiler rules can be complicated and can be sophisticated.
+> Some examples of optimization technics that happens at that moment:
+> * Convert one arithmetic operation into more cheap operations via using bit tricks and logic/arithmetic shifts.
+>  * Replace stack allocation storage with storing variables in the processor's register.
+> * Optimization for structure/class memory layout.
+> * Transform data structures to have the ability to store elements of it as much as possible in CPU registers when some function obtains input in the form of pointer/reference of an object of the structure/class type.
+> * Remove dead-end code never executed in the program's control flow across as compiled source files.
+> * Function inlining.
+The compiler uses its heuristics to decide what to inline and what to not.
+Sometimes there is a toolchain extension that forces that.
+> * In case of using global program optimization compiler and linker jointly may want to try inline even function definition from another compilation unit.
+> * Remove Hoisting (also known as loop-invariant code).
+Try to remove recomputing loop-invariant code inside the loop.
+> * Vectorization.
+Leverage into vector registers (like SSE2, Arm Neon) when possible.
+> * Loops optimization: unrolling; loop fusion (also known as jamming) to combine multiple loops over the same index range; eliminating wasted iterations in the loop.
+> * Figure out with Memory Aliasing and apply optimization for non-aliased pointed expression.
+For details please check [Compute Optimization Relative Information](#compute-optimization-relative-information.
+> Various things of optimization are out of the scope of the compiler.
+And can only be solved by the creator of the Algorithm/Method.
+Even we think there is a possibility of research to provide that information for the compiler.
 >
+> ### Code Emitting
-> In the end, at least conceptually, the compiler emits final instructions for the target assembler.
+> In the end, at least conceptually, the compiler emits final instructions for the target assembler.How exactly emit code is under the decision of the compiler.
+>
+> However, in reality it's possible to have three different scenarios what exactly compilers emit:
+> 1. Compiler emit the final binary code for target Instruction Set Architecture (ISA).
+(Example: Microsoft Visual C compiler.)
+> 2. Compiler emit the program text written in Assembly and producing final binary code is under responsibiliy of Assembler program.
+(See next section).
+You can obtain such assembly source from preprocessed file manually for [clang](https://clang.llvm.org/get_started.html) toolchain via invocation of `clang <source_file.i> -S -o -`.
+> 3. With coming [LLVM](https://llvm.org/) project there is in fact intermediate layer with Intermediate Representation (IR) of the complied source code.
+At first stage the input preprocessed code is converted into pseudo-assembly called [LLVM-IR](https://llvm.org/docs/LangRef.html) with producing files with extesnions "*.ll".
+At the second stage LLVM-Optimizer work under that representation and produces optimized "*.ll" source code.
+At the third and last stage **LLVM code generator** generates real Assembly representation.
+>
+> You can obtain such intermediate source from [clang](https://clang.llvm.org/get_started.html) toolchain via invocation of `clang <source_file.i> -S emit-llvm -o -`.
+>
+> For futher study as introduction to LLVM-IR we recomend [Lecture 5](https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/resources/mit6_172f18_lec5/) from MIT course [6.172 Performance Engineering of Software Systems](https://burlachenkok.github.io/About-Compute-Performance-Optimization-at-MIT/).
 >
 > ### Calling Assembler Program
 > Assembler(ASM) Language is the lowest possible level that can still be readable, but understanding it is not an easy thing in a big program.
 ASM language has close relation to a family of target compute devices.
 One instruction in C++ code can correspond to several(1,2,3,...)
 ASM code instructions.
 From another hand, the same instruction in C/C++ can be emitted/materialized/generated into just different instructions in ASM Language.